jepusto/lmeInfo/cran-comments.md

-## Resubmission 2
-This resubmission omits the space within the doi specification in Description.

 ## Resubmission
 This is a resubmission.
-This resubmission adds undirected single quotes for non-English usage and package names in title and description in the DESCRIPTION file.
-The resubmission also fixes the abbreviations and extra spaces between words in description in the DESCRIPTION file.
+This resubmission adds the package website and updates the URL in DESCRIPTION with the website URL.
+This resubmission also fixes the additional issues (ATLAS, MKL) in CRAN package checks.

 ## Test environments
 * local Windows 10 Pro, R 3.6.3